The landscape of higher education in France and its best universities

 Early leavers from the French higher education system are estimated to be 8.2% of those who are aged between 18 and 24 years.
 By sex, the percentage is 9.6 for males and 6.9 for females in France.
 The data reported in Graph 1 can be found in Key figures on Europe statistics illustrated along with other interesting numbers.

-How many students obtain a higher education degree?
+How many students obtain a higher education degree in France?

 How many students are in higher education in France?